TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/JavaScript/README.md

 `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

 `function Person(){} `defines a function.
-Since it’s got a capital letter at the beginning of the function name we expect that it’s a constructor.
+The capital letter at the beginning of the function name indicates that it’s a constructor.

 `var person = new Person()` is one way to create new objects.
 Using this method person will have access to everything